5 Signs a Job Posting Might Be Fake or Never Meant to Hire

 1. The Details Are Vague

-Real employers usually discuss the need to fill the position, the skills and experience needed, and how the job is done day-to-day.
+Real employers usually discuss the need to fill the position, the skills and experience they need, and how they perform the position day-to-day.
 As CareerBuilder reveals, over 40% of the fake job postings do not make any sense.

 2. Requests for Personal Info Come Too Early